Kamaalio/SalmonUI/README.md

 ### Next

-After installation, you could import Kingfisher to your project by adding this:
+After installation, you could import KamaalUI to your project by adding this:

 ```Swift
 import KamaalUI